K0IN/Notify/readme.md

   * [ ] Add password protection to join
   * [ ] Filter notifications
   * [ ] Split frontend and backend into two
+  * [ ] create a slim docker image with just the compield files

 ##

 ## Credits